Hieromon/AutoConnect/mkdocs/basicusage.md

 </ul>

 [^1]:
-Each *VARIABLE* conforms to the actual declaration in the sketches.
+Each *VARIABLE* conforms to the actual declaration in the Sketches.

 [^2]:
 WiFi SSID and Password can be specified AutoConnect::begin() too.